J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 poultry, particularly goose.
 Used in perfumes, soaps and incense.
 Fresh sprigs

 put in beer.
-Germinates in 1 - 3 weeks at warm temperatures.
+Germinates in 1 - 3 weeks at warm temperatures, and KNO3 helps.

 ARUM (AR-um)